GFRAYJO/Capstone-Project/README.md

 - [Database](#Database)

 ## Userinterface (UI):
-The front-end architecture is a React app that relies on Redux to manage state.
-The syntax used for the development of this application consists of HTML and JavaScript (JSX).
-It will include the use of libraries such as Redux to assist with maintaining modularity,code reusability, and reliability.
+The front-end architecture of this application is built using the React framework that relies on Redux and Axios to manage the state of the app.
+The syntax used for the development of this application consists of HTML, Bootstrap, JavaScript (JSX) and SASS.
+It includes the use of libraries to assist with modularity, reusability, and reliability.

+This React app includes the use of reusable code known as components.
+Components are in turn imported into either the root module `App.js` or into any other module. `App.js` is the first module to communicate with index.html and the parent that loads all components and libraries.

+The use of Axios in this application is used to make `XMLHttpRequests` from the browser.
+It supports the use of the Promise API and the intercept of requests and responses to provide automatic transformation of request and response data into JSON data.

 ## Application Programming Interface (API):